twirelex/talkRtive.com/content/post/text-mining-with-r/index.markdown

 **EXAMPLE**

-For this example we will make use of a dataset made available to us by `Cochtrane`.
+For this example we will make use of a dataset made available to us by <a href="https://github.com/manchuran/datasets/tree/master/nairaland/basic" target="_blank" rel="nofollow noopener"> `Cochtrane` </a>.
 He did a great job scraping the data from a popular Nigerian Forum <a href="https://nairaland.com" target="_blank" rel="nofollow noopener"> nairaland </a>.
 Nairaland is an online community and public space that serves as a meeting place for Nigerians at Home and in the Diaspora.
 The dataset contains information about posts that were featured in the frontpage of the forum over a period of 1 year.
 The dataset has about 28,800 observations and 7 variables/features, Our focus however will only be on 2 variables:
 `title`   **===>** Title of each post
 `section` **===>** section/category the post falls under